This is their story

 Their financial adviser ran the numbers and suggests that they convert their superannuation into a combination of income streams.

-The first income stream their adviser recommends is two Challenger Guaranteed (Liquid Lifetime) annuities.
-They are advised to each invest 30% of their superannuation (or $90,000 each) to provide a guaranteed income for life regardless of how long they live or how investment markets perform.
+The first income stream their adviser recommends is two Challenger Lifetime Annuities (Liquid Lifetime).
+They are advised to each invest 30% of their superannuation (or $90,000 each) to provide a regular income for life regardless of how long they live.
 Because only part of the amount invested into a lifetime annuity is counted under the assets test, they could increase their Age Pension by $216 a fortnight in the first year.
 That might not sound much – but over five years it could amount to over $20,000.

-The secure income from the Age Pension and the lifetime annuity provide them with guaranteed income which can help pay for their basic living expenses during their lifetime.
+The regular income from the Age Pension and the lifetime annuity provide them with regular income which can help pay for their basic living expenses during their lifetime.

 Their adviser also recommends that they each set up an account-based pension with their remaining superannuation balance of $210,000 each.
 They can choose from a range of investments and select the income they draw, subject to the Government’s minimum payment requirements.